 14. No person shall, without the consent of a library officer, intentionally display, distribute, or leave any bill, placard, notice or other document in the library.

 15. No person shall, without the consent of a library officer, offer anything for sale in the library or canvass or seek signatures for petitions.

 16. No person having charge of a child shall without the consent of a library officer, leave him unsupervised in the library.

-17. No person shall smoke, light a match or use a cigarette lighter in the library other than in an area designated as an area where smoking is permitted.
+17. No person shall smoke in the library other than in an area designated as an area where smoking is permitted.